AdelolaBadejo/LITA-Class-Project-on-Sales-Data-Analysis-Documentation/README.md

 ---
 ### Project Overview
 ---
-In this project i am tasked with analysis sales performance of a retail store.
+In this project i am tasked with analyzing sales performance of a retail store.
 I am to explore this sales data to uncover key insghts such as top selling product, regional performance and monthly sales trends.
 The goal is to produce Power BI dashboards that highlights these findings.